A diffusion model for light scattering in ejecta: Photon Doppler Velocimetry, spectrograms and radiative transfer

 \section{Photon Doppler Velocimetry, spectrograms and radiative transfer}

 Photon Doppler Velocimetry is an interferometric technique~\cite{strand_compact_2006,mercier_photonic_2006} where a probing laser field at frequency $\omega_0$ is sent through an optical fiber towards a cloud of moving particles ejected from a free surface.
 As seen in Fig.~\ref{setup_pdv}, light is then scattered by this ejecta and slightly shifted in frequency due to the Doppler effect before being partially collected in reflection by the same fiber.
+This illumination and collection geometry was historically designed to probe the free surface velocity, but it is now also used to study ejecta.
 The collected field interferes at the detector with a reference field, at $\omega_0$, resulting in a beating signal $\mathcal{I}(t)$ at the detector.
+This heterodyne detection ensures a good signal to noise ratio at optical frequencies.
 This signal can be written

 with $\bar{\bm{E}}_s(\bm{r},t)$ [respectively $\bar{\bm{E}}_0(\bm{r},t)$] the analytic signal associated to the scattered (respectively reference) field, $\bm{r}$ being the position of the probe and the superscript $*$ denoting the complex conjugate.